 RALPH.
 Really.
 I tell you what, can you keep a secret?

 RALPH.
 Well, Gus can talk alright.
-But only one night a year.
+But only on one night a year.
 Can you guess which night?

 AMANDA.
 Christmas Eve?